bertptrs/uni-mir/Project/README.md

   multiple times, but when you do, you should run `dedup` in order to clean up the repository.

-- `dedup` removes duplicates from all indices.
-Unfortunately, it is very slow, so if temporary absense of the index is not a problem, I recommend deleting the indixes (repository 1 and up) and then building them again.

 - `pagerank` finally computes the pagerank of all packages for ranking purposes.
 Running this multiple times is idempotent.